SfTI-Robotics/SfTI-Robotics.github.io/Tensorflow.md

 - Rank: number of dimensions in a tensor.
   - Scalar: rank 0.
 Has magnitude but no direction.
   - Vector: rank 1.
 Has both magnitude and direction.
 May represent a vector in 2,3 or n dimensions
   - matrix : rank 2.
-Can be thoought of as the possible combination of two vectors.
+Can be thought of as the possible combination of two vectors.

 - Shape: dimension lengths in a tensor
   - 2D matrix shape returns: [rows, columns]